 With lace closure, you may need to bleach the knots to create a more realistic appearance of the hair growing from your scalp.

 What you will learn from this blog:

 Should I Bleach My Knots?

-When hair is tied to a lace closure weave, there is a dark knot where each strand is secured.
-Bleaching or “lightening” these knots reduce their visibility and helps make the hair appear as if it is growing from the scalp.
+When hair is tied to a lace closure, there is a dark knot where each strand is secured.
+Bleaching or “lightening” these knots reduce their visibility and help make the hair appear as if it is growing from the scalp.

 Bleaching the knots on your lace closure or frontal means that you are removing pigment from the knots that keep each individual hair secured to the lace.
-By bleaching the knots you give your lace a more seamless and natural look that resembles a real scalp.
+By bleaching the knots, you can give your lace a more seamless and natural look that resembles a real scalp.

-So, you should bleach your knots on your lace closure piece.
+So, you should bleach the knots on your lace closure piece.

 Here are the steps you should take to bleach the knots on your lace closure or frontal.

-Step 2: Scoop 1-2 scoops of lightening powder into your mixing bowl.
+Step 2: Scoop 1-2 scoops of lightning powder into your mixing bowl.